ruromero/submariner-enhancements/submariner/IPSec-transport-mode.md

 ```

 On the invocation of the `NewLibreswan()` function the configuration params
-are read and and establish if the request is for a tunnel or transport based
+are read to establish if the request is for a tunnel or transport based
 connection.
 If the connection is transport based - then the `libreswan` driver
 will need to also drive the VXLAN Cable Driver as well as the setup, and
 teardown of the IPSec connections.
 The existing VXLAN configuration will be the